-2. Mobile friendly (Responsive design)
+#2.
+Mobile friendly (Responsive design)

-Right moving on to mobile.
+Right, moving on to mobile-friendliness.

-3. Web-safe typography
+#3.
+Web-safe typography

-Clean design typography will include the following elements:
+Clean design typography will include the following elements –

 - Web-standard fonts.

-- Adequate line-spacing, for improved readability.
+- Adequate line-spacing for improved readability.

-- Limited use of different coloured fonts.
+- Limited use of different colored fonts.

 - Grey or black typography, depending on the background tone/image.

-4. Hero images and banners
+#4.
+Hero images and banners

 Hero images are essentially large banners, usually visible above the fold.
-These images somewhat relate to the nature of a website or it’s content.

 Chris Ducker of ChrisDucker.com makes exceptional use of his hero image.